A confiscation order is designed to force those deemed to have financially benefited from crime to repay what they have gained.

 • £10,000-£500,000 = Five years

-The enforcement hearing acts separately from the initial confiscation order hearing, therefore it is no longer possible for the defendant to argue that the initial figure of the confiscation was incorrect and needed to be lowered.
+The enforcement hearing acts separately from the initial confiscation order hearing, therefore it is no longer possible at this stage for the defendant to argue that the initial figure of the confiscation was incorrect and needed to be lowered.

 Any sentence issued will act as a consecutive sentence and can be added on to any previously held sentence.

-A defendant required to pay back more than £1million pound is required to serve the entirety of their sentence due to the severity of the theft.
+A defendant required to pay back more than £1 million is required to serve the entirety of their sentence due to the severity of the theft.
 For defendants with lesser sentences, release will be reduced to half if the outstanding amount is paid off in full (this factors in if an appeal to the initial amount is successful).

 Confiscation Order Appeals

-It is possible for the defendant to appeal the amount within a confiscation order.
-If they can show that their assets are not sufficient to fully pay the order, it can be possible for the amount to be reduced.
-However, if it is found that the defendant has further assets not previously stated when appealing the amount, it is also possible for prosecutors to apply for the amount of the order to be increased.
+Confiscation order appeals are possible if the defendant can show that their assets are not sufficient to fully pay the order.
+The court can then make a fresh set of calculations based on the available amount.
+However, if it is found that the defendant has additional assets not previously stated following a confiscation order appeal, the amount could be increased.

 How to Pay a Confiscation Order